bhunkeler/DataScienceCoursera/Statistics/001_Introduction_to_Probability_and_Data/Readme.md

 I reduced the dataset for convenience reasons.
 I went through the dataset to separate the wheat from the chaff.
 I verified the number of 'NA' in each variable.
 Check if it is required to apply an algorithm to fill in the missing data or if I just can delete the incomplete rows.
 I also verified IRQ's etc.
 Visualization has been used to verify the distribution and to find potential outliners.
-I used histogramms, boxplots and Q-Q Plot's to visually analyse the data.
+I used histograms, boxplots and Q-Q Plot's to visually analyze the data.
 The steps taken, gave me a quite clear picture of the dataset at hand.
 <br>

 ```r
 # Create a subset of the analysed data, which might be interesting for the rresearch questions